Neighbour disputes about trees, vegetation & boundary fences

 We look after tree planting and maintenance on nature strips, reserves, parks and public gardens.

 If you notice a tree on public land that is dead, diseased, fallen or in need of maintenance, please report it to us.
 You can:

-- report trees on public land needing maintenance online
+- report trees on public land needing maintenance online using the link below

 - call us on 07 5667 5974.